Frequently Asked Questions

 + Is there a cost to be part of Sacred Sector Fellowship?

 There is no cost to participate.
-Each Sacred Sector Fellow will receive a $5,000 stipend which can be used to cover lodging, travel and living expenses in the Western Michigan area.
-Meals during the one-week learning intensive will be covered by the program.
+Each Sacred Sector Fellow will receive a $5,000 stipend which can be used to cover lodging, travel and living expenses as needed.
+Meals will be provided during the one-week learning intensive.

 + Does Sacred Sector Fellowship provide lodging in Grand Rapids?